Fatburger

-Fatburger North America Inc. (doing business as Fatburger) is an American fast casual restaurant chain owned by FAT Brands.
+Fatburger North America Inc. (doing business as Fatburger) is an American fast casual restaurant chain owned by FBG Bid Co.
 Its tagline is The Last Great Hamburger Stand.
 While it is a fast-food restaurant, the food is cooked and made to order.
 Some Fatburger restaurants have liquor licenses as well as "fat bars".
 Its franchise headquarters are located in Beverly Hills, California.
 In addition to the United States, the chain operates in 19 other countries.
 The Fatburger menu is centered primarily on hamburgers, offering various sizes and numbers of patties, along with add-ons such as cheese, bacon and eggs.